 Overall, you should find the app smooth and quick to use.
 It’s powered by a proprietary rendering engine, which aims to ensure that large files are processed and loaded without any lag.
-Currently, the app costs $59.99 (£42), although there is a free version that you can try before you purchase.
+There is a free version that you can try before you purchase.

 One of the great things about PDF Expert is that it’s fast and slick to use.
 Thanks to smooth scrolling and a fast search function, you can quickly find what you’re looking for across multiple PDF files.

 This app lets you edit images, text and links, plus the software can automatically detect fonts, size and opacity of writing.
 Plus, if you happen to own an iPad Pro and Apple Pencil, you can add annotations and notes to documents on-the-go.
-Like most PDF apps out there, PDF Expert comes with a free download option, but the paid version costs $79, which provides a licence for up to three macs.
+Like most PDF apps out there, PDF Expert comes with a free download option, but the paid version provides a license for up to three macs.